Think-N-Kreate-Ltd/AGIS-Longevity-Tester-firmware/description.md

     - the get wifi at start should be kept
         - cuz we need to get the start time for logging again
         - need to re-think when to disconnect WiFi
-    - need to think how to get the P2 running time
+    - ~~need to think how to get the P2 running time~~
-    - need to think how to do if power cut off when doing logging
+    - ~~need to think how to do if power cut off when doing logging~~
-    - need to think how to not to go homing
+    - ~~need to think how to not to go homing~~
     - need to think how to directly go to monitor screen in TFT
+- update idea for status:
+    - record time for start time (motor run time)(for each cycle start)
+        - also add some symbol before time, to notice that the last value is unused
+    - append 'a' whenever LS touched -> count the status
+    - append 'b' for P2 motor run time -> then cal run time <- appending use another file
+    - reset each cycle
+    - user input also need to store (store and read first) <- this one use the same file